David E. Steiner

-My wife Mary died peacefully in her sleep on the morning of June 25th about 3:30 AM.
+My wife Mary died peacefully in her sleep on the morning of June 25th, 2013 at about 3:30 AM.
 She had been in home hospice care for nine days, twelve years and fifteen days after a stroke and 53 wonderful years together.

 She was born December 27th, 1934 in Owensboro, Kentucky to Gonzaga Aloysius and Bertha Coomes.
 She never had a birthday present until we married.
 G. A. or Doc Coomes, as he was known, was a farmer and whiskey taster and tester of both legal and illegal alcohol.
 He worked for the Glenmore Distillery whose best known product was, and is, Kentucky Tavern bourbon.
 She was the 4th of five children, the last two of whom were girls who became registered nurses.
 She attended nursing school in Hamilton, Ohio and was first in her class.

 After briefly working in Chicago, she joined the Air Force in 1959 as a 1st Lieutenant because an officer nurse was much better paid than a civilian R.N.
 She was assigned to Harlingen Air Force Base in Texas, a navigator training base with 2,500 young men, most of whom were single, and less than a dozen nurses.
 I met her because I was an instructor, also active in local community theatre, and the hospital commander wanted to put on a show.
 He thought, correctly, that the way to get me to do it was to get his cutest nurse to ask me.
 At the Officers Club one evening someone told me Lt.
 Coomes, at the bar, wanted to talk to me.
 When she turned and looked at me I knew I would be spending the rest of my life with her.
 I remember that moment very well.
 She was sitting at the left hand end of the crowded bar…